kazaz03/Projekat-prodavnica/README.md

 # Projekat-prodavnica
- The project is an application for store management, allowing users to take on the role of either an administrator or a customer.
+Project from highschool for store management, allowing users to take on the role of either an administrator or a customer.
 Administrators can add, edit, and delete products, as well as monitor inventory and sales.
 Customers can browse products, add items to their cart, and complete purchases.